Cycling on the Capital’s pathways

 Cycling in the Greenbelt

 Enjoy biking in the Greenbelt on the following pathways, all of which are part of the Capital Pathway network.

 The western section of the Greenbelt Pathway is 10.4 kilometres in length.
 The path is mostly flat, with some hills, and passes through forests, fields and farm landscapes.
 It connects to the Watts Creek Pathway and is part of the Trans Canada Trail.
 The Greenbelt Pathway West has an asphalt and stone dust surface.

 Watts Creek Pathway

 The Watts Creek Pathway is west of Ottawa in the Shirleys Bay area.
 This 9.3-kilometre trail connects to the Greenbelt Pathway West and the Sir John A. Macdonald Parkway (previously known as the Ottawa River Parkway), and is part of the Trans Canada Trail.
 The Watts Creek Pathway has an asphalt surface.

 Greenbelt Pathway East

-The eastern portion of the Greenbelt Pathway is 4.6 kilometre in length, and connects to the Ottawa River Pathway.
+The eastern portion of the Greenbelt Pathway is 4.6 kilometres in length, and connects to the Ottawa River Pathway.
 The Greenbelt Pathway East has a stone dust surface.